 Assists in the building up of proteins, carbohydrates, and fats as well as breaking them up for their utilisation in the body.

-A compound that has specific activities as an antioxidant and in the enhancement of the immune response and as an aid to absorption of iron.
+A compound that has specific activities as an antioxidant and in the enhancement of the immune response and as an aid to the absorption of iron.

 Corn provides several essential minerals: